ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 <img align="center" style="padding: 13px" width="1000" src="assets/images/screenshot78.png">

 15\.
 Finally, double-click on the pre-configured **Replacement importance** map.
 This map displays the importance scores for each lake selected in the solution based on the replacement cost method.
-Note that the lakes that were always selected then to have higher scores.
+Note that the lakes that were always selected also tended to have higher scores.

 <img align="center" style="padding: 13px" width="1000" src="assets/images/screenshot77.png">